 The LLM International Business Law meets the current demand for specialist knowledge and skills in a rapidly expanding field.
-The course provides you with the opportunity to develop advanced skills in key disciplines that underpin the global reach of international business.
-You will acquire knowledge and understanding of the aspects of substantive and procedural international business law.
+The course provides you with the opportunity to explore the legal regulation of the world of international business, and you will acquire knowledge and understanding of the aspects of substantive and procedural law.

-The course will also provide you with the opportunity to critically examine different systems of international corporate law at a more in depth level.
+The course will also provide you with the opportunity to critically examine different systems of law at a higher level.
 The critical analysis skills that you will develop while studying on this course will enhance your employment opportunities in the legal and business sectors, as well as enabling you to acquire a strong basis for progression to doctoral studies.

 The course aims to develop your ability in analysing and evaluating the principal features of international business law.
 You will study the major concepts, values, principles and rules that dictate the discipline.

 You will communicate complex and abstract ideas in an articulate and confident manner, as well as learning a host of transferrable skills that will stand you in good stead for when it comes to securing employment.

 Join us for lunch to find out more about our postgraduate Law degrees, and how you can either continue your studies to take you to the next level or become an expert in a new field.

 Didn't make it to an Open Day?
 You still have the opportunity to come and see what our postgraduate courses have to offer.
 If you would like to enquire about campus tour availability, just drop us an email.

 Minimum 2:2 class UK degree or international equivalent in any subject area.

 |IELTS||6.5 overall with 6.0 minimum in all bands|